Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/ExtensionConfiguration/Index.rst

    Default
          1048576
    Description
-         Only applicable if you use "readfile_chunked" as output function (see outputFunction_).
+         Only applicable if you use "readfile_chunked" as output function (see: outputFunction_).
 Specify the number of bytes, served as one chunk when delivering the file.
 Choosing this value too low is a performance killer.